Haneenfahad/haneen-git-lab-/README.md

 ## Project Description
 This lab is created to help students practice Git basics including init, add, commit, branch, and push.
 It’s designed by Engineering Haneen 🌸..
+This is a new line added to the README.

 ## Contributors: